flauc/angular2-notifications/docs/toastNotifications.md

 This are the currently available access methods:

+* The access methods return the constructed notification along with the created id.

 | Method | Description
 ---| ---
 `success(title: string, content: string, override?: any)` | Creates a success notification with the provided title and content.